 Sprout Social's Bulk Scheduling feature makes crafting, planning and scheduling messages more efficient with a single import.
-By uploading a .CSV file to Sprout, you can easily schedule up to 350 posts at a time to one or more profiles.

 This guide will cover the finer details of Bulk Scheduling.